Richard-Gnitnub/Railworks/Documentation/API.md

 ---

 ## **Future Enhancements**
+1. **GraphQL Integration**:
-1. Add support for GraphQL to provide flexible querying for complex data relationships.
+   - Add support for GraphQL to provide flexible querying for complex data relationships.
+2. **Advanced STL Configurations**:
-2. Extend STL generation to handle advanced configurations like turnouts and curves.
+   - Extend STL generation to handle advanced configurations like turnouts and curves.
+3. **Role-Based Access Control (RBAC)**:
-3. Implement role-based access control (RBAC) for different user tiers (e.g., admin, premium users).
+   - Implement RBAC for different user tiers (e.g., admin, premium users).
+4. **Real-Time Updates**:
-4. Introduce WebSocket-based real-time updates for task statuses.
+   - Introduce WebSocket-based real-time updates for task statuses.

 ---

 ## **Conclusion**
-This API design balances simplicity and scalability, leveraging the strengths of Django REST Framework for CRUD operations and Django Async for handling high-performance, concurrent tasks.
-The integration of Celery ensures efficient task management, making the system robust and user-friendly.
+This updated API design leverages **Django Ninja** for type-safe and schema-driven REST endpoints, combined with Celery and Django Async for efficient task management.
+The architecture balances simplicity and scalability, ensuring the system can accommodate both developers' and users' needs.

+---